Team Decision Problems with Classical and Quantum Signals: Isbell Trees

-Now add classical signals.
-Specifically, we add one coin toss (\textit{Heads} vs.\thinspace \textit{Tails}) at the first node and a second coin toss (\textit{Heads}$^\prime$ vs.\thinspace \textit{Tails}$^\prime$) at the second node.
-The two coins are physically indistinguishable.
-Figure 12 depicts the extended tree, and Figures 13 and 14 two possible joint distributions of the coin tosses.
-In Figure 12, the DM has two information sets, depending on whether he sees a coin land \textit{Heads}/\textit{Heads}$^\prime$ or \textit{Tails}/\textit{Tails}$^\prime$.
+We now examine a class of non-Kuhn trees first studied by Isbell \cite[1957]{isbell-57}.
+We have already seen an example of an Isbell tree in Figure 1.
+This will be the first example where it matters which formulation of classical signals we choose.

+We first dispatch the case of perfectly correlated signals.
+We argue that any strategy profile using perfectly correlated signals cannot do better than a strategy that does not use any signals.
+Indeed, observe that a strategy profile based on perfectly correlated signals cannot prescribe different moves at two nodes in the same information set.
+But then, for each realization of the signal, the resulting common move can be replicated as part of a (deterministic) strategy profile that simply prescribes this common move at both nodes.

+It is no longer true that classical signals have no effect in Isbell trees, once we move from perfectly correlated to i.i.d.~signals.
+We review Isbell's \cite[1957]{isbell-57} argument.
+We go back to the tree of Figure 1 and extend it by adding two coins at the information set $I$.
+The extended tree is depicted in Figure 9.
+The coin which is tossed at the root of the tree comes up \textit{Heads}$_1$ or \textit{Tails}$_1$, and the coin tossed at the subsequent node comes up \textit{Heads}$_2$ or \textit{Tails}$_2$.
+The team has two information sets in the extended tree --- one where team members see a coin land \textit{Heads}, and one where they see a coin land \textit{Tails}.
 The three nodes in the first information set are shaded with the right-side-up triangles, and the three nodes in the second information set with upside-down triangles.

-Suppose the DM chooses \textit{In} after observing \textit{Heads}/\textit{Heads}$^\prime$, and \textit{Out} after observing \textit{Tails}/\textit{Tails}$^\prime$.
-His expected payoff with the signals in Figure 13 is then $\frac{1}{2} \times 0 + \frac{1}{4} \times 4 + \frac{1}{4} \times 1 = 5/4 > 1$, where $1$ was the best achievable without signals.
-Of course, the distribution in Figure 13 is exchangeable, since it is i.i.d..
-(The use of i.i.d.\thinspace signals in non-Kuhn trees goes back to Isbell \cite[1957]{isbell-57}.)
-In fact, the DM can do even better with the distribution in Figure 14, which is again exchangeable, though no longer i.i.d..
-His expected payoff is now $\frac{1}{2} \times 0 + \frac{1}{2} \times 4 = 2 > 5/4$.

-We see that in a non-Kuhn tree, there can be improvement even with classical signals.
-Proposition 6.1 (which immediately extends to exchangeable signals) says that this cannot happen in a Kuhn tree.
-As a next step, we could glue together a simple non-Kuhn tree such as Figure 11 with a tree such as Figure 10, to obtain another non-Kuhn tree, on which we could repeat the argument leading to Proposition 7.1.
-This would show that quantum signals can improve still further on classical signals in non-Kuhn trees, as the third row of Table 1 indicates.

-Cabello and Calsamiglia \cite[2005]{cabello-calsamiglia05} take a somewhat different approach to the tree of Figure 11.
-They create the distribution of Figure 14 via quantum resources rather than via classical resources.
-Their argument is that classical systems---here, there is a system at each node, consisting of a coin and a coin-tossing device---are ultimately distinguishable.
-The DM could then distinguish between the two nodes by distinguishing between the two systems.
-This violates the \lq rules of the game\rq\, of the original set-up.
-Cabello and Calsamiglia prefer to get the anti-correlation in Figure 14 via a pair of qubits, on the argument that indistinguishability is then guaranteed from basic principles (the quantum state is a complete description).